 pi = (ai0, ai1, · · · aim) = sub-plan(E, gi; Θ, P).

-Prompt Architectures - ReAct, PRACT, RAISE, Reflexion, …
+Prompt Architectures - Chain of Thought (CoT), ReAct, PRACT, RAISE, Reflexion, …

 // ReAct